Tell Us What You Think

 I am a property owner that is within the requested ETJ of Pinehurst.
 I wonder why I read in the newspaper that my property and the road that I live on belongs to Pinehurst.
 Rt.
 211 and 15/501 belong to the state of NC and Moore County.
 I understand the desire to control the appearance of the roads leading into Pinehurst, however I find it offensive to have Pinehurst make a claim on these areas as their own.
 I also find it offensive to have Pinehurst make an ETJ request without engaging with the involved landowners.
 This shows a lack of respect for the property owners involved.
 During the planning committee hearing there was an arrogance portrayed by the Pinehurst presentation.
 I am very disappointed in the handling of this situation.
 If you want my support for your request, there will need to be a substantial change in the attitude and behavior regarding the key constituents being asked to accept your jurisdiction request.

-dgarges asked over 5 years ago
+dgarges asked about 6 years ago

 Thank you for submitting your question about the ETJ expansion area.
 I am not able to tell what your address is from your message, so I am not clear where your property is actually located.
 I am sorry that you are offended and do not feel engaged as a land owner in ETJ request area.
 Because you and others feel that way, the Village has asked the Moore County Commissioners to NOT hear our request at this time and rather wait until we have an opportunity to adequately engage you and other property owners in the requested ETJ area.
 We realize there is a lot of confusion and questions that need to be addressed and answered first.
 This will take time and we are committed to putting forth the effort to ensure that we fully understand your concerns and the concerns of your neighbors.
 Please feel free to email me personally at nhawkins@vopnc.org or give me a call at 910-295-1900 and I will be happy to speak with you directly.